 2. Shymcity Hostel

 Shymcity is a very friendly hostel in Shymkent with a friendly Russian owner.
 It’s a bit difficult to find, because it is in a sidestreet rather than the main street called Tauke Khan.
 If you walk on Tauke Khan then continue towards Gogol street.
 Turn left into Gogol street and then take the first unpaved sidestreet to the left.
 The hostel will be at your ridehand side.

-How to get to Shymkent
+How to travel to Shymkent

 It’s best to travel to Shymkent by train.
-There are overnight trains to most cities in Kazakhstan including Astana (20 hours high speed) and Almaty (13 hours high speed).
+There are overnight trains to most cities in Kazakhstan including Nur-sultan (20 hours high speed) and Almaty (13 hours high speed).
 From Astana there is a daily nighttrain leaving at 23:35 and arriving 15:30 the next day.
 Read more about Backpacking Kazakhstan by train.